 Multi-wind instrumentalist/composer Demetrius Spaneas has performed Duo Montuño, Waves and a new live performance version of the award-winning film Native New Yorker throughout the US, Eastern Europe and Central Asia.

 Stas Venglevski is a Russian accordion and bayan master who premiered Zydeco Madness and Three Different Keyboards.

 Soprano Jacquelyn Familant has performed Moving in to an Empty Space as well as Waves.

-Cellist Joan Jeanrenaud has performed on five recent film scores: When Medicine Got it Wrong, Balancing Acts, Making the Man, Fate of the Lhapa and Oil on Ice recorded at Fantasy Studios and Bay Area Sound Studios.
+Cellist Joan Jeanrenaud has performed on six film scores: Game Day, When Medicine Got it Wrong, Balancing Acts, Making the Man, Fate of the Lhapa and Oil on Ice recorded at Fantasy Studios, Different Fur, and other Bay Area Sound Studios.

 The Classical Composers Database features information about classical composers and classical music.